 GOAL 2: PROTECT GROUNDWATER QUALITY AND QUANTITY.

-OBJECTIVE: To provide for the identification and protection of sensitive aquifer recharge areas, protect groundwater quality, and prudently conserve groundwater resources.
+OBJECTIVE A: To provide for the identification and protection of sensitive aquifer recharge areas, protect groundwater quality, and prudently conserve groundwater resources.

 POLICIES:

 The county should designate and provide for the protection and management of groundwater and aquifer recharge areas based on best available science and cumulative impact assessments of existing and planned future land and resource uses within and near aquifer recharge areas.